When I do a shave in the salon, I make sure it's a luxurious experience for my clients. Here's how to get the same sumptuous shave at home.

 So you're done shaving.
 That's all there is to it, right? . . .

-What comes next can be critical to the health of our skin.
+Wrong!
+What comes next can be critical to the health of your skin.

-You're going to want to apply some sort of toner or after shave to shrink the pores and sooth the skin to help minimize any irritation.
-Alcohol based toners can burn, especially after a close shave, but some of these products can help with razor bumps, redness, razor burn, etc., especially around the sensitive areas around your neck crease where most people break out.
+You're going to want to apply some sort of toner or aftershave to shrink the pores and sooth the skin to help minimize any irritation.
+Alcohol-based toners can burn, especially after a close shave, but some of these products can help with razor bumps, redness, razor burn, etc., especially around the sensitive areas around your neck crease where most people break out.
 You may want to get a more mild or gentle toner if you can't stand the burn.

-TIP: A cold towel will also help with shrinking the pores and relieve some pain associated with any burn.
+Tip: A cold towel will also help with shrinking the pores and relieve some pain associated with any burn.

-After a shave I always apply a moisturizer.
+After a shave, I always apply a moisturizer.
 The lather and shave creams that we typically shave with are nothing but glorified soaps, and soaps are drying.
-Even after wiping it off your face and applying a toner you'll still want to replace the moisture that you've lost.
+Even after wiping it off your face and applying a toner, you'll still want to replace the moisture that you've lost.

-Why A Straight Razor?
+Why Use a Straight Razor?

 Shaving with a straight razor is by far the best way to shave.
 Here's why:

-- You save money!
 If you're only going to be shaving for 2 1/2 years, then go with your typical disposable razor from the grocery store.
 This is about the time frame where you save money by using disposable razors.
 Otherwise, if you're like the rest of us who plan to be growing a beard for the rest of their life, go with the straight razor.

-It is better for your skin to use one blade, making several passes, rather than 4 blades making one pass.
+It is better for your skin to use one blade, making several passes, rather than four blades making one pass.
 The reason for this is because as one blade goes over the hair, it also stretches the hair before the second blade comes through.
 This means you're stretching the hair, cutting it off flush with the skin, then letting it go, where it will retract under the skin and end up causing ingrown hairs and irritation.

-That's right, once word gets around that you use a straight razor to shave, your friends will look at you with a new found respect and a touch of envy.
+That's right, once word gets around that you use a straight razor to shave, your friends will look at you with a newfound respect and a touch of envy.
 You are now a classy, refined gentleman.